Independence property of the Busemann function in exactly solvable KPZ models: Abstract

 \section{Abstract}

-We study the independence property of the Busemann function across multiple directions in both the corner growth model and the inverse gamma polymer.
-In the context of the corner growth model, our result states that disjoint Busemann increments in different directions along a down-right path are independent, provided that the corresponding semi-infinite geodesics have nonempty intersections almost surely.
-The proof for the independence utilizes the queueing representation of the Busemann process developed by Sepp\"al\"ainen et al. As an application, our independence result yields a near-optimal probability upper bound (missing by a logarithmic factor) for the rare event where the endpoint of a point-to-line inverse gamma polymer is close to the diagonal.
+The study of Kadar-Parsi-Zhang (KPZ) universality class has been a subject of great interest among mathematicians and physicists over the past three decades.
+A notably successful approach for analyzing KPZ models is the coupling method, which hinges on understanding random growth from stationary initial conditions defined by Busemann functions.
+To advance in this direction, we investigate the independence property of the Busemann function across multiple directions in various exactly solvable KPZ models.
+These models encompass the corner growth model, the inverse-gamma polymer, Brownian last-passage percolation, the O'Connell-Yor polymer, the KPZ equation, and the directed landscape.
+In the context of the corner growth model, our result states that disjoint Busemann increments in different directions along a down-right path are independent, as long as their associated semi-infinite geodesics have nonempty intersections almost surely.
+The proof for the independence utilizes the queueing representation of the Busemann process developed by Sepp\"al\"ainen et al. As an application, our independence result yields a near-optimal probability upper bound (missing by a logarithmic factor) for the rare event where the endpoint of a point-to-line inverse-gamma polymer is close to the diagonal.

 \myfootnote{Date: \today} \myfootnote{2010 Mathematics Subject Classification.
 60K35, 60K37} \myfootnote{Key words: last passage percolation, directed polymer, Kardar-Parisi-Zhang, Busemann function, random growth model.}